HarrisonSlater/Harri.SchoolDemoAPI.BlazorWASM/README.md

 The backend .NET 8 REST API is a separate project here: [Harri.SchoolDemoAPI](https://github.com/HarrisonSlater/Harri.SchoolDemoAPI)

 ## WIP
-So far the students pages are complete with in-depth tests covering the implemented functionality.
+So far the students pages are functionally complete with in-depth tests covering the implemented functionality.

 `The actual implementation of the blazor page for editing students and hooking into mudblazor needs heavy refactoring and cleanup`

 # Dependencies